Axway-API-Management-Plus/apimanager-prometheus-exporter/DEVELOPMENT.md

 1. Set the version
   - in helm/Chart.yaml
   - Update the README.me - Section: `helm install ` two times
-2. On GitHub create a release with a tag (e.g. 0.4.0)
+2. Update the Changelog
-  -
+3. On GitHub create a release with a tag using Semver schema (e.g. 1.1.0)